nordic-institute/REST-adapter-service/README.md

     ```shell
      ./gradlew bootRun -PcustomPropertiesDir=<path to properties dir>
     ```
-2. Otherwise, set the environment variable `REST_ADAPTER_PROPERTIES_DIR` to the directory where the properties files are placed in.
+2. Otherwise, you can set the environment variable `REST_ADAPTER_PROPERTIES_DIR` to the directory where the properties files are placed in.
 3. By default, the application will try to find the properties files in the directory where the application is started from.

 After that you can access `http://localhost:8080/rest-adapter-service/` to see the Rest Adapter landing page.